pguedes/maven-jsduck/README.markdown

 * Embed javadoc documentation in the same documentation browser to have a full API documentation pack
 * Figure out how Atlassian generated their JIRA REST/HTTP API doc and find a way to incorporate something like that as well
 * Investigate if it is possible to do delta generation to sync the API doc with the current state instead of having to clean and regenerate
+* Wrap jsduck logging in the maven plugin's log framework